 Process for the first risk assessment

-The first risk assessment will be conducted in the following three stages.
+The first risk assessment was conducted in the following three stages.

 Stage 1: First-pass risk assessment - October 2019 to January 2020

-This stage will identify potential risks from climate change to Aotearoa New Zealand through an engagement and literature review process.
+This stage identified potential risks from climate change to Aotearoa New Zealand through an engagement and literature review process.

-Risks will be screened and prioritised to deliver a set of prioritised national risks.
+Risks were screened and prioritised to deliver a set of prioritised national risks.